potrepka/potrepka.github.io/about.md

 an entire world of experience for me, and my dream is to show others what I have seen.

-Right now, I am working on a music software project.

 ## Social

 <p>